Site logo

 Pride month in Catalonia

-Every year during the month of June, the LGBTI community celebrates across the globe.
-Various events are held during this special month to promote the self-affirmation, equality and increased visibility of lesbian, gay, bisexual, transgender, and intersex people around the world.
+Every year the LGBTI community celebrates across the globe.
+Various events are held during this special month to celebrate pride in Barcelona and promote the self-affirmation, equality and increased visibility of lesbian, gay, bisexual, transgender, and intersex people around the world.

 Spain has come on in leaps and bounds in terms of equality and LGBTI rights.
 The approval of same-sex marriage was a reflection of the social progress of the Spaniards.
 In 2013, the Pew Research Centre classified Spain as the country with the highest acceptance of homosexuality.